Salesforce backup and recovery best practices for a reliable recovery process

 With hard copy files, it’s obviously a mistake to keep backups in the same filing cabinet as the originals.
 This can feel less intuitive with data stored “in the cloud”.
 But data is still held physically in data centers.
 It’s just as much a mistake to store backups for digital files on the same servers, or access them via the same platforms.
 In the Salesforce context, there are native backup solutions, but relying on them goes against a fundamental best practice for backups and recovery.

-Encrypting your backups is essential for the security of your data.
+Encrypting your backups is essential for robust data protection.
 Within Salesforce, your data is encrypted in transit and at rest.
-Exporting data and not using the same encryption standards for backups could ironically make your data less secure.
+If you export data and fail to use the same encryption standards for backups, you could actually make your data less secure.

 Where and how you store your backups really matters.
 All Gearset backups are stored with Amazon Web Services (AWS) and your data is encrypted in transit and at rest, to enterprise-grade standards.